rushil96/PSArbor/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-*Built with ❤️ using Tauri & Next.js*
+*Built with ❤️ for the community using Tauri & Next.js*